AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 The following sample shows how these modes work:

 ```
-// set the display mode
+// set the display mode of labels
 chart.labelsDisplayMode("alwaysShow");
 ```